Prashasticodes/Cancer-Regression-/README.md

 Summary
 In summary, this regression model aims to predict a continuous variable related to breast cancer using various tumor characteristics from the Wisconsin datset.

+Accuracy percentage of this model is 86 %.